play-dl/play-dl/docs/YouTube/README.md

 ## Playlist

 ### playlist_info(url : `string`, parseIncomplete : `boolean`)
-*This fetches all details about a playlist.*
+*This fetches all details about a playlist from a url or playlistID.*

 **parseIncomplete** is optional parameter if you want to parse playlist with hidden videos.
 ```js